neutralinojs-community/awesome-neutralino/README.md

 - [neutralino-autoupdate](https://github.com/hschneider/neutralino-autoupdate) - Enhanced Auto-Updater.
 - [neutralino-curl](https://github.com/hschneider/neutralino-curl) - A CURL wrapper for Neutralino.
 Fast HTTP- and FTP-uploads and downloads without CORS, right from your Neutralino frontend.
 - [neutralino-ext-bun](https://github.com/hschneider/neutralino-ext-bun) - A Bun-Extension.
 Bun is a blazingly fast and almost completely NodeJS-compatible JS Runtime.
 Easy to embed into your Neutralino App.
 - [neutralino-ext-go](https://github.com/hschneider/neutralino-ext-go) - A Go-Extension.
-Go-Lang is similar to Rust, with strenghts in speed and parallel tasks.
+Go-Lang is similar to Rust, with strengths in speed and parallel tasks.
 Easy to embed into your Neutralino App.
-- [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node) - A NodeJS Exentsion for NeutralinoJS.
-Node can be emebedded with all dependencies right into your Neutralino App.
+- [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node) - A NodeJS extension for NeutralinoJS.
+Node can be embedded with all dependencies right into your Neutralino App.
 - [neutralino-ext-python](https://github.com/hschneider/neutralino-ext-python) - A low-code Python-Extension for NeutralinoJS.
 This turns Neutralino into a reactive Python GUI.
 - [neutralino-ext-rust](https://github.com/hschneider/neutralino-ext-rust) -  A low-code Rust-Extension for NeutralinoJS.
-Use highspeed solutions in Rust, right in your Neutralino app.
+Use high-speed solutions in Rust, right in your Neutralino app.
 - [neutralino-ext-dotnet](https://github.com/lgonlop928/neutralino-ext-dotnet) - A .NET Extension for NeutralinoJS.
 This turns Neutralino into a reactive .NET GUI.

 ## Tools